AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/cif.md

 ---
 # Introducing AEM Commerce Integration Framework (CIF) {#cif-intro}

 AEM content and commerce projects have to deal with the complexity of integrating a commerce solution.
-A commerce solution can be anything from a commercial solution such as the Adobe Commerce Cloud to a set of custom services.
-The integration highly depends on the use-cases and usually happens in various places and flavors:
+A commerce solution can be anything from a commercial solution such as the Adobe Commerce Cloud to a set of custom commerce services.
+The integration is highly dependent on the use-cases and ecosystem.
+It usually touches various places and comes in many different flavors:

 * Integration of a complex and dynamic ecosystem (example product catalogs)
 * Business needs to manage product content with its own lifecycle in an efficient and omnichannel way